Audio crossover: Passive

 A passive crossover splits up an audio signal after it is amplified by a single power amplifier, so that the amplified signal can be sent to two or more driver types, each of which cover different frequency ranges.
 These crossover are made entirely of passive components and circuitry; the term "passive" means that no additional power source is needed for the circuitry.
 A passive crossover just needs to be connected by wiring to the power amplifier signal.
 Passive crossovers are usually arranged in a Cauer topology to achieve a Butterworth filter effect.
 Passive filters use resistors combined with reactive components such as capacitors and inductors.
 Very high-performance passive crossovers are likely to be more expensive than active crossovers since individual components capable of good performance at the high currents and voltages at which speaker systems are driven are hard to make.

-Inexpensive consumer electronics products, such as budget-priced Home theater in a box packages and low-cost boom boxes, use lower quality passive crossovers, often utilizing lower-order filter networks with fewer components.
-Expensive hi-fi speaker systems and receivers use higher quality passive crossovers, to obtain improved sound quality and lower distortion.
-The same price/quality approach is used with sound reinforcement system equipment and musical instrument amplifiers and speaker cabinets; a low-priced stage monitor, PA speaker or bass amplifier speaker cabinet will typically use lower quality, lower priced passive crossovers, whereas high-priced, high-quality cabinets will use better quality crossovers.
-Passive crossovers may use capacitors made from polypropylene, metalized polyester foil, paper and electrolytic capacitors technology.
+Inexpensive consumer electronics products, such as budget-priced Home theater in a box packages and low-cost boom boxes, may use lower quality passive crossovers, often utilizing lower-order filter networks with fewer components.
+Expensive hi-fi speaker systems and receivers may use higher quality passive crossovers, to obtain improved sound quality and lower distortion.
+The same price/quality approach is often used with sound reinforcement system equipment and musical instrument amplifiers and speaker cabinets; a low-priced stage monitor, PA speaker or bass amplifier speaker cabinet will typically use lower quality, lower priced passive crossovers, whereas high-priced, high-quality cabinets typically will use better quality crossovers.
+Passive crossovers may use polypropylene, metalized polyester foil, or electrolytic capacitors.
 Inductors may have air cores, powdered metal cores, ferrite cores, or laminated silicon steel cores, and most are wound with enameled copper wire.